steff880/MS4-theDOM/README.md

 ## Design

-Bootstrap, as well as custom CSS has been used to help create the current design of the website.
+Bootstrap, as well as custom CSS, has been used to help create the current design of the website.

 ### Colors